Rinakakis/FastCat-Catalogues/DEPLOYMENT.md

 ## deployment to tomcat server

-1. In the abgular application go to seaLit/dist and copy the folder seaLit
+1. In the angular application go to seaLit/dist and copy the folder "seaLit"
-2. Then go to your tomcat server etc. Tomcat 10.0\webapps and paste thr folder
+2. Then go to your tomcat server etc. Tomcat xx.x\webapps and paste thr folder
 3. After that go to Tomcat 10.0\bin and click on Tomcat10.exe
 4. Open a browser to <http://localhost:8080/seaLit/>